HaxeExtension/extension-googleplaygames/README.md

 	}

 	function submitScoresAndAchievements() {
-		GooglePlayGames.setScore("scoreboard-id",234); // to set 234 points on scoreboard.
+		GooglePlayGames.setScore("scoreboard-id",234); // to set 234 points on scoreboard (Int data type).
+		GooglePlayGames.setScore64("scoreboard-id",234); // to set 234 points on scoreboard (Long data type).
 		GooglePlayGames.reveal("achievement-id"); // to make one achievement visible GooglePlayGames.setSteps("achievement-id",30); // to set one achievement to progress to 30.
-		GooglePlayGames.increment("achievement-id",45); // to increment the progress of one achievement to 45.
+		GooglePlayGames.increment("achievement-id",1); // to increment the progress of one achievement in one.
 		GooglePlayGames.unlock("achievement-id"); // to unlock / complete one achievement.

 		// Please note that all this functions returns false if the user is not logged into the game.